compwron/compwron.github.io/_posts/2015-03-15-stream-of-technical-consciousness.md

  -
 ---

-Below you can find my (sanitized) day-by-day notes from my most recent employment (primarily large rails project, with some iOS and golang).
+Below you can find some (sanitized) day-by-day notes from my most recent employment (primarily large rails project, with some iOS and golang).
 Some days are missing because I forgot.

 If you find anything which you believe should not be posted or which you think I may have posted by mistake, please make an issue at [https://github.com/compwron/compwron.github.io/issues](https://github.com/compwron/compwron.github.io/issues)